TokenBrice/blog/content/posts/2021/luchadores-nft.md

 {{< notice note >}}

 I'm only talking about it now on the blog because I wanted to take the time to articulate my thoughts.
-Those who follow me live or on Twitter heard about the project in March and could read about it directly, if they wanted to.
+Those who follow me live or on Twitter heard about the project in May and could read about it directly, if they wanted to.
 {{< /notice >}}